-The radioactive monoclonal antibodies, ibritumomab (Zevalin) and tositumomab (Bexxar) are also possible treatment options, although they are more often used as second-line treatments than in newly-diagnosed patients.
-They are usually given alone, but in some cases chemo may be given too.
+The radioactive monoclonal antibody tositumomab (Bexxar) is also a possible treatment option, although it is more often used as a second-line treatment than in newly-diagnosed patients.
+It is usually given alone, but in some cases chemo may be given too.

 For patients who may not be able to tolerate more intensive chemo regimens, rituximab alone, milder chemo drugs (such as chlorambucil or cyclophosphamide), or both may be good options.

 If the lymphoma shrinks or goes away with the initial treatment, doctors may advise either close follow-up or further treatment.
 This might include either rituximab for up to 2 years or treatment with a radioactive antibody.
 Further treatment may lower the chance that the lymphoma will come back later and may help some patients live longer, but it can also have side effects.

 If follicular lymphoma doesn’t go away after initial treatment or if it comes back later, other treatment approaches such as using different chemo drugs, monoclonal antibodies, or some combination of these can be tried.
 If the lymphoma responds to this treatment, a stem cell transplant may be an option.